Don't just take our word for it – here's what students say about what it's like to study at Kingston University.

 "Although coming from Lithuania, my sisters had gone through a similar situation when going to university before me, so I knew what I had to do when applying for university.

 I attended the Head Start events, which is part of the Compact Scheme, before starting the course and it made starting university less daunting and much easier.
 The Compact Scheme can help you throughout the whole of university life.
 If I ever feel like I have a problem I know that I can go and talk to a member of the Compact Scheme.
-I am now working for the Compact Scheme as an ambassador, as the University gives job priority to students who are on the Compact Scheme."
+I am now working for the Compact Scheme as an ambassador."

 What advice would you give to someone wanting to apply for Product and Furniture Design?